Epic's new MetaHuman tool is pure uncanny valley

 Epic Games has unveiled a new tool designed for realistic character creation, and it can all be done in a browser.
-The MetaHuman Creator is powered by Unreal Engine and allows for scarily realistic human proportions and facial animations (thanks Verge).
+The MetaHuman Creator is powered by Unreal Engine and allows for scarily realistic human proportions and facial animations.

 "It can take months of research, costly scanning equipment, and an army of tech artists.
 What if we could make the process radically simpler, faster, and more scalable—without compromising on quality?"